 The commonality of those who coped, pivoted or thrived is having the right data at their fingertips to make informed, confident decisions.

-- Industrial organisations frequently don’t deal with the ultimate consumer so understanding routes to market, the supply chain and what matters to each element of it is often key
+Industrial organisations frequently don’t deal with the ultimate consumer, with VARs, Dealers, MSPs, wholesalers and others often holding the direct relationships.
+Understanding routes to market, the supply chain and what matters to each element of it is key to getting the right intelligence.